 Unfortunately, this isn’t “I Dream of Jeannie”.
 And often times it takes quite a bit of effort to just get a meal on the table, much less one that can feed all the kiddos in their various stages.
 And getting kids to sit at the table on their behinds, and not make fart noises and just eat their food?
 That’s laughable some days (and by some, I mean moooooost).
 And yes, a house full of girls can make just as many ridiculous noises and conversation topics as a house of boys.

-That’s why a meal that is easy to make, packed with nutrients to full big and little bodies alike, includes all real ingredients, and that you can easily tailor to fit each member of your household is almost as good as having a genie on hand.
+That’s why a family meal recipe that is easy to make, packed with nutrients to full big and little bodies alike, includes all real ingredients, and that you can easily tailor to fit each member of your household is almost as good as having a genie on hand.

 “Thank you to Iowa Beef Industry Council on behalf of the Iowa State Beef Checkoff Program for sponsoring this post.
 And Thank You for supporting the brands that support me and allow me to continue to grow my blog.
 All opinions, recipe and photographs are my own.